Refractory period (sex)

-In human sexuality, the refractory period is usually the recovery phase after orgasm during which it is physiologically impossible for males to have additional orgasms.
-This phase begins immediately after ejaculation and lasts until the excitement phase of the human sexual response cycle begins anew with low-level response.
-It is generally reported that females do not experience a refractory period and can thus experience an additional orgasm (or multiple orgasms) soon after the first one.
-However, some sources state that both males and females experience a refractory period because women may also experience a period of time moment after orgasm in which further sexual stimulation does not produce excitement.
+In human sexuality, the refractory period is usually the recovery phase after orgasm during which it is physiologically impossible to have additional orgasms.
+In males, this phase begins immediately after ejaculation and lasts until the excitement phase of the human sexual response cycle begins anew with low-level response.
+Some sources report that females do not experience a refractory period and can thus experience an additional orgasm (or multiple orgasms) soon after the first one.
+However, other sources indicate that many if not most females experience a refractory period after orgasm during which further sexual stimulation causes discomfort and does not produce excitement.